 Cards on the table, I've been around a bit ...

-Early in my career, it became clear that I was far better suited to life behind the camera - and (so far) no one has ever disagreed with that.
+Early in my career, it became clear that I was far better suited to life behind the camera than in front of it, and so far, no one has yet to disagree with that.

-The Associated Press (AP), the world’s largest news agency, was launching its television arm and offered me the position of Production Director.
-There, I trained the next generation of multi-skilled operators in news camera and VT editing techniques.
+The Associated Press (AP), the world’s largest news agency, was launching its television arm, and on my return from South Africa, they offered me the position of Production Director.
+A large part of that role saw me training the next generation of multi-skilled operators in news camera and VT editing techniques.

-In 1997, I returned to a camera/editing role, and shortly after, the AP transferred me to Paris.
-Just five months later, tragedy struck when Princess Diana’s car crashed in the Pont d’Alma tunnel.
+By 1997, I was itching to get back out on the road, so I returned to a camera/editing role with AP transferring me to Paris.
+Five months into the role, and at the end of August, Princess Diana’s car crashed in the Pont d’Alma tunnel.
 I was on the scene within an hour.

-Over the next decade, I traveled across Europe, working with some of the most respected broadcasters.
-I filmed and edited headline news stories for BBC News, BBC World, and flagship programmes like Newsnight and Panorama.
+Over the next decade, I travelled across Europe, working with some of the most respected broadcasters, shooting and editing headline news stories for BBC News, BBC World, and items for flagship programmes like Newsnight and Panorama.

 Eventually, I stepped sideways into news and editorial stills photography.
 Represented by NTI (UK), World Picture News (NY), and Paris-based agency Le Desk, I worked on commissions for anglophone publications while covering breaking news and current affairs in and around the French capital.